jodersky/akka-serial/README.md

 Examples on flow's usage are located in the flow-samples directory.
 The examples may be run by switching to the corresponding project in sbt: `project flow-sample-<sample_name>` and typing `run`.
 Be sure to connect a serial device before running an example.

-As flow integrates into the Akka-IO framework, a good resource on its general "spirit" is the framework's documentation at http://doc.akka.io/docs/akka/2.2.0-RC2/scala/io.html
+Since flow integrates into the Akka-IO framework, a good resource on its general "spirit" is the framework's documentation at http://doc.akka.io/docs/akka/2.2.0-RC2/scala/io.html

 ### Currently supported platforms